-The main thrust of my current paintings explore the relationship between the grace and angst that both plague and glorify the private worlds of young women today.
-I am exploring how the dualities of “positive” and “negative” influences and emotions can create ease through acknowledgement.
+The main thrust of my paintings explores the relationship between the grace and angst that innately occupy our lives.
+Fusing contemporary painting techniques with classical figurative painting, I am exploring how the dualities of “positive” and “negative” influences and emotions can create ease through acknowledgement.
 Historically, my work has exclusively illustrated women.
-However, my newer work incorporates men, or the "masculine" into this conversation as an exploration of how we impact, perceive, and dance with each that we may understand ourselves in a more empathetic and interdependent context.
+However, my newer work incorporates men, or the "masculine" into the exploration of how we impact, perceive, and dance with each that we may understand ourselves in a more empathetic and interdependent context.
 In my future work, I plan to transcend gender altogether.

 Dorielle Caimi was born in Alexandria, VA, USA in 1985, and was raised in New Mexico.
 She has lived in Seattle, Oakland, South Korea, and Washington D.C.
 She currently lives and works in Albuquerque.

 She completed a BFA (Summa Cum Laude) in Painting from Cornish College of the Arts in Seattle, WA in 2010 and a Master Class in Painting at the Art Students League of Denver, CO. with Jenny Morgan in 2013.
 Caimi’s work has been shown/featured internationally, and in publications such as PoetsArtists (cover x 2), American Art Collector, Hi-Fructose, Combustus, Juxtapoz, and Printer's Devil Review (cover).
 In 2015, she was awarded the $10,000 William and Dorothy Yeck Award for work that "visually responds to painting in the 21st century" juried by LACMA's Franklin Sirmans.
 Her works have been acquired by Miami University Permanent Art Collection, The Tullman Collection, The Kelsey Lee-Offield Collection, and The Art of Elysium Charity Auction.

 "Examining the idea of innocence as a virtue lost too soon, Caimi’s nude figures resist vulgarity and sexualization.